Dark Purple House Plants: Add Elegance to Your Space for 2024

 Royal Flush Plant caring requirements:

-• Pot it in a light and good drainage soil mixture.
+• Pot it in a light and good drainage soil mixture. if you want to grow it in a pot without drainage holes, please read my other post about watering plants in cachepots.

 • Avoid over-watering and give it a little water only when the soil dries out.